unicefuganda/uSurvey/docs/deployment_guide.md

 As an option, three models exist for hosting uSurvey:

-1. Local instance deployed and managed on Client servers.
+1. Local instance deployed and managed on your servers.
 2. Dedicated hosting deployed and managed in the cloud.
 3. Shared hosting where your instance would coexist in parallel with others (although your data would be collected separately).